-In accordance with Section II.E of the June 13, 1994, DOE Secretarial Policy Statement on NEPA, preparation of separate NEPA documents for environmental restoration activities conducted under CERCLA no longer is required.
+with In accordance Section II.E of the June 13, 1994, DOE Secretarial Policy Statement on NEPA, preparation of separate NEPA documents for environmental restoration activities conducted under CERCLA no longer is required.
 Instead, the DOE CERCLA process incorporates NEPA values.
-The NEPA values encompass environmental issues that affect the quality of the human environment.
-Documentation of NEPA values in CERCLA documents allows the decision makers to consider the potential effects of proposed actions on the human environment.
-Actions conducted under CERCLA (with respect to Environmental Restoration, Waste Disposition, and Deactivation and Decommissioning) are discussed in Chapter 3 of this report.
+The NEPA values encompass environmental issues that affect the quality human of the environment.